Updated November, 2020

 Estimating a Value for Corn Stover

 Corn stover is an abundant source of winter feed for beef cows in Iowa.
-When supplemented with protein, vitamins, and minerals, stover can supply the nutritional needs of cows that are in moderately good body condition during fall and early winter.
-Corn stover is also in demand for livestock bedding and is a potential feedstock for the production of ethanol.
+When supplemented with protein, vitamins and minerals, stover can supply the nutritional needs of cows that are in moderately good body condition during fall and early winter.
+Corn stover is also in demand for livestock bedding and as feedstock for the production of ethanol.

-The obvious advantage of utilizing corn stover is its wide availability and low cost.
+An obvious advantage of utilizing corn stover is its wide availability and low cost.
 This has created a small but important market for stover, both as a harvested product and as a standing crop in the field.
 As with any market, though, a price must be determined.
-Three general approaches can be used:

 - What is the value to the purchaser, based on feedstuffs replaced by corn stover?

 - What is the cost to the seller of harvesting the stover and replacing lost crop nutrients?